 What to consider when choosing a bank?

-The law entitles residents in Hungary to the first two cash withdrawals per month up to 150,000 HUF for free - but past that, you'll pay a fee.
+The law entitles residents in Hungary to the first two cash withdrawals per month of up to 150,000 HUF for free - but past that, you'll pay a fee.
 And that fee will be much higher if you take cash from an ATM not owned by your bank.
-So, take a look around your neighbourhood when choosing a bank.
+So, take a look around your neighborhood when choosing a bank.

 If you're needing to transfer money abroad, particularly outside the SEPA countries, then that's going to cost you a lot as well.
-Consider a service like Transferwise to avoid these high fees.

 Past that, if you don't speak Hungarian, the bigger banks might be a safer bet as they are likely to have a higher number of staff that speak English.

 How to open a bank account in Hungary?

 Opening a bank account online, or while outside of Hungary is practically impossible - especially if you're not Hungarian.

 Instead, visit your local branch (and try to avoid doing it during the morning rush or close to closing time).
 Prepare for a wait while they find someone with extensive enough English to help you out.
 Or you can take someone who speaks Hungarian with you to speed up the process.

 As a foreigner, all you'll need is your passport or national ID card and, if you're from outside the EU/EEA, a valid travel document or visa.
 You'll also need a local phone number and address.

 Expect the process to take around 30mins or more.
 Each bank has several different types of accounts, so it's best to inform yourself as best as possible before you go in.